The subconvexity problem for Rankin-Selberg and triple product L-functions: Introduction

 When all $\pi_i$ are varying, the length of spectral sum/integral could however become very long.
-Let We further assume that there exist test vectors $\varphi_i$ such that for every place $v$, if $j=j_v=2$ or $3$ is such that then $\vphi_{j,v}$ is controlled by $M_v$ either in terms of Sobolev norm for archimedean places, or in terms of invariance by congruence subgroups for non-archimedean places.
-See Assumption \ref{Assumption:Main} for the precise meaning. \todo{"controlled" is a bit too vague}\yh{Is it enough to add reference here?
-I try to avoid too many notations.}

-Then one can restrict the spectral sum/integral in \eqref{Eq:IntroGlobalControl} to those $\pi'$ and $\psi$ which are also controlled in terms of $M_v$.
+Denote We further assume that there exist test vectors $\varphi_i$ such that for every place $v$, if $j_v=2$ or $3$ (which may depend on $v$) is the index $i$ of $\pi_{i,v}$ which obtains the minimum $M_v$, that is, then the complexity of $\vphi_{j_v,v}$ is controlled by $M_v$.
+See Assumption \ref{Assumption:Main} for the precise meaning.
+Then one can restrict the spectral sum/integral in \eqref{Eq:IntroGlobalControl} to those $\pi'$ and $\psi$ that are also controlled in terms of $M_v$, in which range we control the contributions term-wisely.